Bello: 10 people relocated out of Civic Center Garage in two days

 Wright says the outreach has been decades-long.
 But after worsening conditions, and a few violent incidents this past month, she says it’s going to take more than a village.

 “We talk about FIT to address about mental health, we talk about the IMPACT team there with us so if there’s a need for substance abuse and someone is willing, we can get them into possibly a detox or evaluation.
-We talk about partnerships with law enforcement to ensure folks are safe,” said Wright.
+We talk about partnerships with law enforcement to ensure folks are safe,” Wright said.

 She says the end goal: no one lives in the garage, everyone accepts help and moves to a shelter or hotel room based on needs and assessment.